-1. Work out what job you want to do
+1. Decide what job you want to do

-2. Find out where you could do that kind of work
+2. Find out where you can do that kind of work

-Do some research to find organisations and businesses that related to the jobs you're interested in.
-Start with an online search or browse the Yellow Pages directory.
+Do some research to find employers related to the jobs you're interested in.

-You could also do a search on a jobseeker website for that kind of job, and then try approaching the businesses that advertise those jobs.
+You could search on a jobseeker website for that kind of job, and then try approaching the businesses that advertise those jobs.
 They may also offer work experience placements.

-If you can't find the kind of work you're looking for anywhere nearby, expand the range of your search if you can.
+If you can't find an employer with the kind of work you're looking for nearby, expand the range of your search if you can.
 You might find the kind of business you're looking for in a nearby town or the next suburb over.

 3. Use your networks